Nicholasblatt/APIProjectForProduct/README.md

 https://www.postman.com/downloads/

-If you would like to examine your in memory H2 database, you may do so by accessing the following link:
+If you would like to examine your in memory H2 database while the project is running on localhost, you may do so by accessing the following link:

 http://localhost:8080/h2-console